-5.2.3 $indicate \underline{whether or not the proposed development will have any impact} \ on \ SCC.$ ~ 5.3 The compliance statement 13 must contain, as a minimum, the following information: ~ 5.3.1 contact details and relevant experience as well as the SACNASP registration number of the specialist preparing the compliance statement including a curriculum vitae; ✓ 5.3.2 a signed statement of independence by the specialist; ~ 5.3.3 5.3.4 5.3.5 the mean density of observations/ number of samples sites per unit area 15 . ~ 5.3.6 5.3.7 a description of the assumptions made and any uncertainties or gaps in knowledge or data; and 5.3.8 any conditions to which the compliance statement is subjected.
-6 A signed copy of the Terrestrial Animal Species Compliance Statement must be appended to the Basic Assessment Report or the Environmental Impact Assessment Report. ~
+5.2.3 indicate whether or not the proposed development will have any impact on SCC. \checkmark 5.3 The compliance statement 13 must contain, as a minimum, the following information: ~ 5.3.1 contact details and relevant experience as well as the SACNASP registration number of the specialist preparing the compliance statement including a curriculum vitae; ~ 5.3.2 a signed statement of independence by the specialist; \checkmark 5.3.3 a statement on the duration , date and season of the site inspection and the relevance of the season to the outcome of the assessment; ~ 5.3.4 a description of the methodology used to undertake the site survey and prepare the compliance statement, including equipment and modelling used where relevant; ~ 5.3.5 the mean density of observations/ number of samples sites per unit area 15 . \checkmark 5.3.6 where required, proposed impact management actions and outcomes or any monitoring requirements for inclusion in the EMPr; ~ 5.3.7 a description of the assumptions made and any uncertainties or gaps in knowledge or data; and ~ 5.3.8 any conditions to which the compliance statement is subjected. \checkmark 6 A signed copy of the Terrestrial Animal Species Compliance Statement must be appended to the Basic Assessment Report or the Environmental Impact Assessment Report. ~